andreasdr/haiku/ReadMe.md

 Sorry If anythings wrong here, I am just a small programmer guy. :D

+I can list here later files that needs porting love if someone wants to join.
+I also hang out on IRC in #Haiku channel with the nick andreasdr.

 Goals
 ------------
  * Sensible defaults with minimal configuration required.